2018 Results for CPI, Stocks, Bonds - Calculators Updated

 - by Wealth Meta Admin

-2017 was a great year for US stocks.
-The 90-day T Bill return ticked above 1% for the first time since 2008.
-Bond returns are tame, likely because of small rate hikes by the fed and the expectation there are more to come.
+For most of 2018 stocks were looking good until a bear market / correction started in the last part of the year.
+The 90-day T Bill return ticked above 2.3% for the first time since 2007.
+Bond returns were tame, likely because of small rate hikes by the fed and the expectation there are more to come.
+Cash was the only asset category that had a positive return for the year.

-Our retirement calculators use backtesting based on historical data sine 1928.
-Even though 2017 was an excellent year in term of stock returns, it really didn't move the overall needle that much.
-When running a Nest Egg Simulation with default inputs the average resulting balance only went up by $10k (a piddly 0.19%).
+Our retirement calculators use backtesting based on historical data since 1928.
+2018 was a down year in term of stock returns and it did move the average return down a little.
+When running a Nest Egg Simulation with default inputs the average resulting balance went down by $170k (-3.2%).
 The default settings are to retire with $1M (invested 70% stocks, 30% bonds), with an initial withdrawal amount of $40,000 that gets adjusted by the CPI every year, and to let it run for 30 years.
-This is yet another piece of evidence that supports the idea of long term investing.
+Still the simulation high, low, % above zero and % below zero stayed the same.

 Other results are exactly the same: